 The expansion of the Ottoman Empire into the Central Sahara and the Lake Chad regions during the second half of the nineteenth century intersected with the global ambitions of merchants and rulers from the area, creating a space of AfroGlobal political interactions.

-This presentation examines the traces of these interactions between the Ottoman and Borno Empires as recorded in Libyan and Turkish archives.
+This seminar examines the traces of those interactions between the Ottoman and Borno Empires as recorded in Libyan and Turkish archives.
 These sources illustrate the global nature of Afro-Ottoman relations, indicating the importance and the longue-durée effects of the trans-Saharan trade in enslaved Africans in the late 19th century.

 Dr. Kerem Duymus is a guest researcher at the University of Leipzig, Germany, and graduated in 2025 on the PhD Thesis, entitled Afroglobal History of the Central Sudan during the 19th Century (Supervised by Prof. Dr. Dmitri van den Bersselaar).